JetBrains/intellij-sdk-docs/tutorials/custom_language_support/reference_contributor.md

 ```

 ## 10.10.
 Register the Refactoring Support Provider
-The `SimpleRefactoringSupportProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `lang.refactoringSupport` extension point.
+The `SimpleRefactoringSupportProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.refactoringSupport` extension point.
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <lang.refactoringSupport language="Simple"